Quick & Easy Spring Cleaning Projects: Products and Instructions

 How to: Clean fireplace glass

 For a wood-burning fireplace, scrub the glass clean with newspaper and leftover ashes.
 Wipe in a circular motion to loosen the soot.

 Murphy’s Oil is the tried and true method for cleaning dirty, sticky wood surfaces.
 Follow the directions on the bottle for proper dilution, and scrub with a clean cloth or mildly abrasive sponge.

 Place bath toys in a large bucket filled with a solution of 1 cup of white vinegar to 1 gallon of hot water.
 Soak for about 20 minutes, wipe with sponge or cloth.
 Squeeze any excess water out of toys.
 Allow airing dry.

 How to: Maintain open drains in sinks, showers, and bathtubs

 Note: these directions are for maintenance cleanings, not for clogged drains.

 Loosen drain debris by pouring a pot of boiling water down the drain.
 Allow to sit for a few minutes, then dump in ½ cup of baking soda followed by 1 cup of white vinegar.
-Close drain if possible to keep chemical reaction inside drain.
+Close drain if possible to keep the chemical reaction inside the drain.
 Allow to bubble for about 15 minutes.
-Pour a second pot of boiling water down drain, or run very hot water from tap for several minutes.
+Pour a second pot of boiling water down the drain, or run very hot water from the tap for several minutes.

 How to: Determine expiration dates of common makeup products